-A financing strategy establishes the fundamental steps of how an organization can achieve its financing targets, be it short term or long term.
-It involves a strategic plan as to how the organization can finance its overall operations.
-An ideal financing strategy must serve as a guideline for the employees of an organization in conducting the day to day finances.
+A financing strategy establishes the fundamental steps of how an organization can achieve its financing targets, be it short-term or long-term.
+It involves a strategic plan for how the organization can finance its overall operations.
+An ideal financing strategy must serve as a guideline for the employees of an organization in conducting the day-to-day finances.

 Example of Financing Strategies